nonZero/django-js-lib-alpinejs/README.md

 [Alpine.js](TODO) packaged in a Django reusable app.

-This package includes the original JS and CSS files from the library.
+This package includes the original JS files from the library.

 ## Installation